 Public input plays a crucial role in the zoning change process.
 Engaging the community allows individuals to voice concerns and preferences regarding proposed developments.
 This feedback helps ensure that changes align with the needs and desires of residents.
 Transparent communication fosters trust between developers, city officials, and community members.

-The first step is to engage with your community to gather input and understand local concerns regarding the proposed changes.
+step is to engage with your community to gather input and understand local concerns regarding the proposed changes.

 Public input is crucial as it allows community members to voice their opinions, which can influence the decision-making process and ensure that all perspectives are considered.